Compactified 2HDM under the Non-SUSY AdS instability conjecture: Swampland constraints on Radion-induced Higgs phenomenology

 The swampland programme engenders an important expectation which is quantum gravity forbids completely stable non-supersymmetric anti-de Sitter vacua \cite{OoguriVafa2016,Vafa:2005ui,Palti:2019pca}.
 This expectation has been realized in several constructions in lower dimensions, such as the almost topological gravities in three dimensions, which can realize generically non-supersymmetric AdS solutions with either instabilities or decay channels consistent with the conjecture \cite{AlvarezGarcia2022}.
 More specifically, these non-SUSY AdS solutions see their instabilities manifest as either perturbative tachyonic fluctuations or by way of non-perturbative processes associated with an Euclidean tunnelling process, but ultimately granting that any non-SUSY AdS vacuum will see a finite probability of decaying.

 Considering the Weak Gravity Conjecture (WGC), these instabilities have a natural interpretation, An AdS vacuum compatible with quantum gravity must possess a decay channel to charged or scalar states, preventing the existence of eternally stable configurations \cite{Ibanez2017,Ooguri:2006in}.
 The presence of decay modes is not coincidental but is a feature of any effective theory that can be UV-completed.
 On the other hand, the appearance of an AdS vacuum that seems stable and has no physical decay corresponding to the gravitational sector, should be taken to suggest inconsistency and indicate that we are in the swampland.
+Before applying this reasoning to the compactified 2HDM, it is important to separate the local EFT analysis from possible microscopic decay channels.
+In this work, we only ask whether the three-dimensional radion--Higgs effective potential develops a locally stabilized non-supersymmetric AdS$_3$ minimum.
+Other non-perturbative instabilities can arise only after a microscopic stabilization mechanism is specified.
+For example, Kaluza--Klein vacua may decay through bubble-of-nothing processes, while flux-supported vacua can involve gravitational tunnelling or brane/membrane nucleation channels \cite{Witten:1981gj,Coleman:1980aw,Brown:1988kg,Bousso:2000xa}.
+Since the radion stabilization used here is introduced as a low-energy effective ansatz, rather than as a concrete flux- or brane-generated construction, these UV-dependent channels are not part of the present scalar-sector EFT.
+If such channels appear in a UV completion, they would simply provide additional decay mechanisms, and would therefore support rather than weaken the non-SUSY AdS interpretation adopted here.

 When this reasoning is applied to the compactified Two-Higgs-Doublet Model (2HDM), the results become especially important.
-The expanded scalar spectrum modifies the potential and the radion–Higgs interactions, both of which determine whether there is an AdS-like extremum that can move to a higher energy configuration.
+The expanded scalar spectrum modifies the potential and the radion--Higgs interactions, both of which determine whether there is an AdS-like extremum that can move to a higher energy configuration.
 Radiative and loop-induced corrections in the 2HDM potential \cite{Coleman:1973jx,Ferreira:2019wjz,Cao:2023npo} can generate metastable regions, but to remain consistent with the AdS non-SUSY conjecture, the minima in these regions must remain unstable.
 We do not favor parameter spaces that provide local deep AdS minima without decay mechanisms available, but we remain compatible with swampland expectations \cite{Gonzalo2021,Nam2023,Casas2024} in those parameter spaces where instabilities may in fact be induced by the extended Higgs/radion sectors themselves.

 To clarify how the Higgs-sector parameters influence the vacuum structure, we present two additional examples of the effective potential.
 These illustrate how different Higgs masses lead to qualitatively distinct vacuum behaviours, thereby showing which compactified configurations remain stable and which tend toward instability.